Utsav0702/MRS/README.md

 - Most Reviewed Movies
 - Suggest Similar Movies From Given Movie

-## How It Works

-The recommendation system analyzes user interactions with movies, such as ratings and watch history.
-It then identifies patterns and associations among users and movies to generate personalized recommendations.
-This process involves identifying users with similar tastes and suggesting movies enjoyed by those with similar profiles.

 ## Dataset

 The recommendation system is trained on a dataset(includes 10300+ movies and 105300+ ratings) containing movieId, genres, ratings, title, userId, timestamp etc.